fontfish/HanDic.py/README.md

 Inspired by the bash script on this page: https://mandarinportal.com/a-script-to-easily-search-traditional-chinese-words-with-cc-cedict-in-linux/

+There are two versions: `handic.py` and `handic_lite.py`.
+The lite version removes the use of regex in the script, avoiding an error that occurs on some systems with the standard version, and is also formatted for ease of use on narrower terminals such as on phones or very small screens.

 ### Usage
 To use, simply place the CC-CEDICT file named as `cedict_ts.u8` in the same directory and run `python3 handic.py`.